- Community Development

-Businesses that manufacture, distribute, process, store, test, label, transport, research and development, or deliver cannabis or cannabis products are permitted in the areas indicated on the map below labeled “Areas where Cannabis Manufacturing is Permitted”.
+Businesses that manufacture, distribute, process, store, test, label, transport, research and development, or deliver cannabis or cannabis products are permitted in all of the areas highlighted on the map below.
 These businesses require a Conditional Use Permit, Operator’s Permit and State permit prior to commencement of operations.
-There is no maximum number of available permits specified in the City’s ordinance.
+There is no maximum number of available permits specified in the City’s ordinance, and there are no minimum setbacks from sensitive uses.
 Conditional Use Permits are administered by the Planning Division of the Community Development Department, and issued by the Planning Commission.
 Operator’s Permits are administered and issued by the Police Department.

-Businesses that sell cannabis or cannabis products to the end user from a storefront location (i.e. storefront retail cannabis) are permitted in the areas indicated in the map below labeled “Recreational Sale of Cannabis Allowable Zones”.
-Such businesses require a Conditional Use Permit, Operator’s Permit and State permit prior to commencement of operations, but operators are first selected through a competitive process described in more detail, below.
+Businesses that sell cannabis or cannabis products to the end user from a storefront location (i.e. storefront retail cannabis) are permitted in the areas indicated in the map below.
+Such businesses require a Conditional Use Permit, Operator’s Permit and State permit prior to commencement of operations, but storefront retail operators are first selected through the competitive process described in more detail, below.

 On September 5, 2017, the City Council adopted Resolution No. 17-135, establishing regulations relating to Operator’s Permits for storefront retail cannabis.
 The regulations specify that the City Council may deem one or more businesses “qualified to obtain an Operator’s Permit” after issuing a Request for Qualifications (RFQ).
 Also on September 5, 2017, the City Council adopted Resolution No. 17-136, which authorized the issuance of the RFQ for an Operator’s Permit for a storefront retail cannabis business.